CappeDiem/CappeDiem/README.md

-Hi 👋, I'm @CappeDiem but usually go by Cappe
+Hi 👋, I'm @CappeDiem but usually go by Cappe.
+I'm a software developer from Finland and i like creating random things and sometimes publish them here.
+Also i host some game servers and make addons for them sometimes.